dalmo1991/superflexPy/doc/components.rst

 .. image:: pics/components/unit.png
    :align: center

-The unit represents the second level of components in a SuperflexPy model and is used to connect multiple elements.
-The unit can be used either alone in a lumped configuration or, as part of a node, to create a semi-distributed model.
+A unit is a collection of multiple connected elements.
+The unit can be used either alone, when intended to represent a lumped catchment model, or as part of a :ref:`components_node`, to create a semi-distributed model.

-The elements are copied into the unit: this means that an element that belongs to a unit is completely independent from the original element and from any other copy of the same element in another units.
-Changes to the state or to the parameters of an element inside a unit will, therefore, not reflect outside the unit.
-The code below shows a consequence of this:
+Elements are *copied* into the unit: this means that an element that belongs to a unit is completely independent from the originally defined element and from any other copy of the same element in other units.
+Therefore, changes to the state or to the parameters of an element inside a unit will not affect any element outside the unit.
+The code below lustrates the implications of this
+behavior:

 .. literalinclude:: components_code.py
    :language: python
    :lines: 1-8
    :linenos:

-In the code, the element :code:`e1` is included in units :code:`u1` and :code:`u2`.
-In lines 6-8 the value of the parameter :code:`p1` of :code:`e1` is changed at the element and at the unit level.
-Since elements are **copied** inside the unit, these changes are actuated on different elements (in the sense of different Python objects in memory).
+In the code, element :code:`e1` is included in units :code:`u1` and :code:`u2`.
+In lines 6-8 the value of parameter :code:`p1` of element :code:`e1` is changed at the element level and at the unit level.
+Since elements are *copied* into a unit, these changes apply to different elements (in the sense of different Python objects in memory).

-As shown in the picture, the elements are organized as a succession of layers, from left (upstream) to right (downstream).
+As shown in the picture, elements are organized as a succession of layers, from left (upstream) to right (downstream).

 The first and last layers must contain only a single element, since the